SkynetLabs/skyblog/README.md

-# SkyBlog
+# SkyBlog using Feed DAC

-Blog built on Skynet using MySky, Feed DAC, UserProfile DAC.
+Post and discover blogs on Skynet using MySky.

-## Implementation Explanation (coming soon)